Inver Grove, Minnesota Swim Camp Series (Ages 13 & over)

 VIDEO FILMING & ANALYSIS

-March 29, 2025 (9-11:30 AM): Provide your swimmer with the chance to receive professional video analysis of their stroke, just like the pros.
-Choose to have one stroke filmed and analyzed with a single registration, or save by selecting the Camp + Video Bundle, which includes both days of the swim camp along with filming and analysis of all four strokes.
+March 29, 2025 (11:30-12 PM): Provide your swimmer with the chance to receive professional video analysis of their stroke, just like the pros.
+Choose to have one stroke filmed and analyzed with a single registration, or save by selecting the Video Bundle, which includes filming and analysis of all four strokes.

 Click the “Curriculum Menu” below for details on each swim camp and video session.